 Ashwagandha: The Multiple Benefits of an Ancient Adaptogen

 With a history going back to 6000 BC, Ashwagandha (Withania somnifera) is also known as Indian Ginseng, Chinese/Korean Ginseng, or Siberian Ginseng.
-Its effects have been the subject of research for decades, with many studies showing it reduces malignancy, stress, increases physical stamina, and can help conditions like arteriosclerosis, hypertension, and fatigue.
+Many studies have indicatd that reduces malignancy, stress, increases physical stamina, and can help conditions like arteriosclerosis, hypertension, and fatigue.
 Anti-arthritis effects have also been discovered in multiple studies.
-Ashwagandhas wide range of positive benefits are the reason it has been classified as an adaptogen, but as we will see, it has very specific functional properties, and its Withanolides (steroidal lactones) have multiple specified pathways for reducing inflammatory proteins and markers of disease.
+Ashwagandha's wide range of positive benefits are the reason it has been classified as an adaptogen, but as we will see it has very specific functional properties and its Withanolides (steroidal lactones) have multiple specified pathways for reducing inflammatory proteins and markers of disease.
 Some of the most promising have been seen in its anti-cancer activities.

 Anti-Cancer Effects